gabriellaalfonsi/Stats3DS3/README.md

 # Stats3DS3
 Lectures and Labs for Stats3DS3
-See below for the bonus :) Have a good day.
+See above for the bonus :) Have a good day.